sdiehl/write-you-a-haskell/003_lambda_calculus.md

 ![](img/lambda.png)
 </div>

-The terms are named are typically referred to in code by the following contractions.
+These types are typically referred to in code by several contractions of their
+names:

 - **Var** - A variable
 - **Lam** - A lambda abstraction